Rickhyg/Hot-pot-Gallery/README.md

 # Hot-pot-Gallery
-Group project - 7AAVDM14 The Cultural Web.
 This is a a Jekyll-based digital humanities website, and it is also the Group project of 7AAVDM14 The Cultural Web.
 ## Target users
 The target users of our website are the public.
 Anyone interested in hot pot can browse this website to learn about hot pot all over the world.
 ## Webform